The killing of Trayvon Martin raises the prospect of a deadly racial disparity: unequal enforcement of “stand your ground” legislation.

 A stand your ground law states that a person may use force in self-defense when there is reasonable belief of a threat, without an obligation to retreat first.
 In some cases, a person may use deadly force in public areas without a duty to retreat.
 In Florida, where Trayvon Martin was killed, state law declares a person is justified in using force…against another when and to the extent that the person reasonably believes that such conduct is necessary to defend himself or herself or another against the other’s imminent use of unlawful force.

-George Zimmerman is said to have shot and killed Trayvon Martin when Zimmerman, on patrol in his capacity as a neighborhood watch volunteer, spotted Martin and claimed to police he was acting suspiciously.
-When confronting Trayvon, Zimmerman allegedly shot and killed him.
+George Zimmerman is said to have shot and killed Trayvon Martin when Zimmerman, on patrol in his capacity as a neighborhood watch volunteer, spotted Martin.
+He called in to police and said he was following a man in a hoodie, walking down the street eating from a bag of Skittles and acting suspiciously.
+When confronting Martin, Zimmerman shot and killed him.
 When police arrived Zimmerman said he was feeling threatened and acting in self-defense.
 Zimmerman was not arrested, and let go.

 A question arises when the situation is reversed.
 Is a black man permitted to carry a gun and use it in defense of his neighborhood whenever he feels threatened?
-Can he patrol his neighborhood in search of suspicious behavior shown by, say, a suited white man driving slowly through the streets?
-Can a black man say to police, without fear of arrest and prosecution, while standing over the body of the white man he just shot, “Just standing my ground, officers, acting in self-defense from this man dressed like a white man and acting suspiciously”?
+Can he patrol his neighborhood in search of suspicious behavior shown by, say, a man driving slowly through the streets, wearing a suit and displaying a Wall Street Journal and/or a mounted gun rack?
+Can a black man say to police, without fear of arrest and prosecution, while standing over the body of the white man he just shot, “Just standing my ground, officers, acting in self-defense from this man dressed and acting suspiciously”?

 The law might say Yes, he can.
 The law looks race-neutral.
 But I seriously doubt there’s any way the scenario of the previous paragraph would be permitted.
 I suspect that most people, blacks and whites, would say the very intent of this legislation, while not stated explicitly, is to give whites yet another tool to use the law to control blacks.